Abdulazeez1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The twenty-second script reverses its input
-The twenty-third script displays all users and their home directories, sorted by users The twenty-fourth script finds all empty files and directories in the current directory and all sub-directories The twenty-fifth script lists all the files with a .gif extension in the current directory and all its sub-directories
+The twenty-third script displays all users and their home directories, sorted by users The twenty-fourth script finds all empty files and directories in the current directory and all sub-directories The twenty-fifth script lists all the files with a .gif extension in the current directory and all its sub-directories The twenty-sixth script decodes acrostics that use the first letter of each line